-During FY 2020, THDA implemented a secondary market mortgage program.
+During fiscal year 2020, THDA implemented a secondary market mortgage program.
 In addition to the Mortgage Revenue Bond single-family mortgage products currently offered, THDA will purchase certain single-family mortgage loans from lenders with the intention of selling such mortgages on the secondary market.
 THDA intends to retain the servicing rights for these mortgages as a "seller/servicer."
-To provide capital for this program, THDA has entered into a revolving Line of Credit facility, whereby funds are drawn from the Line of Credit provider to purchase such mortgage.
+To provide capital for this program, THDA has entered into a revolving line of credit facility, whereby funds are drawn from the line of credit provider to purchase such mortgages.
 THDA repays these funds when THDA sells the purchased loans on the secondary market.